just-the-docs/just-the-docs/citygmlsupport/citygmlsupport.md

 12. **Generics**: everything is supported
 13. **Groups**: everything is supported, except that groups can only be for grouping City Objects (and not surfaces or parts of City Objects as it can be in CityGML)

-Furthermore, for the **Appearance** module: the CityGML class `GeoreferencedTexture` is not supported.
-The CityGML class `TexCoordGen` is not supported, ie one must specify the UV coordinates in the texture files.
+__Extensions__ to the core data model are also supported (called ADEs in CityGML -- Application Domain Extensions).
+CityJSON Extensions are however different from CityGML ADEs, they do not follow the same rules and thus cannot be considered as a direct JSON translation.

-ADEs (Application Domain Extensions) are also supported, see the [Extensions page]({{ site.baseurl }}/extensions/) .
+However, they have the same function as ADEs, see the [Extensions page]({{ site.baseurl }}/extensions/) for details.

-## CityGML features not supported
+## CityGML features __not__ supported

+  1. __LoD4 of CityGML__, which was mostly designed to represent the interior of buildings (including details and furniture).
+The main reason is that currently there are virtually no datasets having LoD4 buildings.
+If there is a need in the future, the concepts and the implementation would follow the same rules described above.
+  1. __Several CRSs in the same datasets.__ In CityJSON, all geometries in a given CityJSON object must use the same CRS.
+In CityGML, 3 adjacent buildings can all have different CRSs, and some of the geometries to represent the walls can be in yet another CRS (although admittedly it is seldom used!).
+  1. __Arbitrary coordinate reference systems (CRSs).__ Only an [EPSG code](https://epsg.io) can be used.
-1.  in CityGML most objects can have an ID (usually `gml:id`), that is one Building can have an ID, but also each 3D primitive forming its geometry can have an ID.
-In CityJSON, only specs\_cityobjects can have IDs, and each specs\_semantics.
+  1. __Identifiers for low-level geometries.__ In CityGML most objects can have an ID (usually a `gml:id).
+That is, not only can one building have an ID, but also each of the 3D primitives forming its geometry can have an ID.
+In CityJSON, only city objects and semantic surfaces can have IDs.
-2.  no support for arbitrary coordinate reference systems (CRSs).
-Only an [EPSG code](https://epsg.io) can be used.
-Furthermore, all geometries in a given CityJSON must be using the same CRS.
-3.  no support for the topological relationships that can be defined, eg *relativeToTerrain* and *relativeToWater*
+  1. __Raster files for the relief.__ Only TINs are supported.
+  1. __CityGML class `GeoreferencedTexture`__.
+In the **Appearance** module, the CityGML class `TexCoordGen` is not supported, ie one must specify the UV coordinates in the texture files.
+  1. __topological relationships__, eg *relativeToTerrain* and *relativeToWater*, which qualify relationships, are not supported.

-## New features (not in CityGML)
+## Extra feature (not in CityGML)

-CityJSON has built-in support for the metadata of a dataset (and is ISO 19115-compliant), while, surprisingly, CityGML does not offer that possibility.
+  1. CityJSON has built-in support for the metadata of a dataset (and is ISO 19115-compliant), while, surprisingly, CityGML does not offer that possibility.